ulissesf/qmassa/README.md

 displayed for DRM clients on discrete GPUs.

-The engines reported are driver and vendor specific, and are read directly from DRM fdinfo files in /proc.
+The engines reported are driver and vendor specific, and are read directly from the DRM fdinfo files in /proc.

 The CPU usage is measured by how much CPU time that process used versus the available time for that iteration.
 The percentage value is relative to